This is what many companies that engineer and build complex products struggle with.

 4. Select the right manufacturing ERP/Manufacturing Resource Planning (MRP) software

-A manufacturing system is for planning materials and scheduling production, managing procurement and inventory and keeping track of sales orders from estimating a quotation until delivered and invoiced.
+A manufacturing software is for planning materials and scheduling production, managing procurement and inventory and keeping track of sales orders from estimating a quotation until delivered and invoiced.
 This is management of the cross-functional and operational side of the business.

 For those strong in acronyms, a manufacturing system must contain the following modules to function properly: